Chicago Medical Abortion (Abortion Pill – Non-Surgical Abortion)

 Yes, you definitely have to come back to see us for a check-up.
 The pregnancy test, pelvic exam and possibly an ultrasound will be done on that day free of charge.

-There is still some slim chance of you being pregnant, even though you had some bleeding.
+Note that there is still some slim chance of you being pregnant, even though you had some bleeding.
 Abortion pill does cause birth defects, you cannot continue the pregnancy.

 When should I not have a medical abortion?